top of page

 About Me

 Hi!
-My name is Maddie Burakoff and I'm a journalist with a passion for soaking up new stories and sharing them with the world.
-I'm especially interested in writing about health, science and the environment.
+My name is Maddie Burakoff and I'm a journalist with a passion for telling stories about science and the natural world.

 So — thanks for stopping by, and please feel free to reach out if there's anything I can do for you!